victorgetz/ollama-webui/README.md

      sh start.sh
      ```

-Now, you should have the Ollama Web UI up and running at [http://localhost:8080/](http://localhost:8080/).
+Now, you should have the iits LLM Web UI up and running at [http://localhost:8080/](http://localhost:8080/).
 Feel free to explore the features and functionalities of Ollama!
 If you encounter any issues, please refer to the instructions above or reach out to the community for assistance.

 ## Troubleshooting

-See [TROUBLESHOOTING.md](/TROUBLESHOOTING.md) for information on how to troubleshoot and/or join our [Ollama Web UI Discord community](https://discord.gg/5rJgQTnV4s).
+See [TROUBLESHOOTING.md](/TROUBLESHOOTING.md) for information on how to troubleshoot and/or join our [iits LLM Web UI Discord community](https://discord.gg/5rJgQTnV4s).

 ## What's Next? 🚀